GuestSneeze-OS/GuestSneezeOS-old/README.md

 |7.10-10             | gamer              | gaming             |
 |6.0.0-7.0.0         | live               | evolution          |

-# How To Install GuestSneezeOS
-Here is a link to a [tutorial as a video](https://www.youtube.com/watch?v=BmhSwH5yaYI&feature=youtu.be) To Install 6.0.0 - 7.0.0
-- 1.Select Text Mode In The GRUB Boot
-- 2.Login With The User As `gamer` or `root`
-- 3.It Will Prompt A Password type if you set the user as `gamer` Then Use `gaming` If The You Chose `root` type `root`
-- 4.Type the Command if you chose `gamer` do `sudo eggs install` if you chose `root` you can do `sudo eggs install` or `eggs install`

 # Make Custom GuestSneezeOS Based ISO

 > [!CAUTION]